-He counters, “Me Ingles es como fume.”
+He counters, “Me Ingles es como humo.”
 Like smoke.

 But I understand more Spanish than I can speak, and even though the Castillian accent throws me a little, somehow, we manage to communicate.

 He asks me if I follow the game, and I have to admit I don’t.
 “I’m not really a sports person,” I say.
 “Except for figure skating and horse racing.”
-I blush and add, “I like the outfits.
+I blush and add, gesturing to the television, “I like the outfits.
 The shiny shirts and tiny shorts.”
 I’m quoting the musical again.